Andy112/ikenna-portfolio/projects.md

   <!-- Project 3 -->
   <div class="project-card">
     <h3><i class="fas fa-music"></i>Choristera</h3>
-    <p>Choristera is a event and media management app designed for music groups (choirs, bands, artists) for organizing and managing their events and media files.</p>
+    <p>Choristera is an event and media management app designed for music groups (choirs, bands, artists) for organizing and managing their events and media files.</p>
     <a class="btn" href="{{ site.baseurl }}/projects/choristera">View Details</a>
   </div>

   <!-- Project 4 -->
   <div class="project-card">
     <h3><i class="fas fa-chart-bar"></i>RemindMe</h3>
-    <p>A sample mobile banking UI demo with login, dashboard, and transaction history.</p>
+    <p>RemindMe is an app used for creating and managing daily reminders for you and others in your contact.
+You can manage an array of reminders for yourself or for someone else all in one place.</p>
     <a class="btn" href="{{ site.baseurl }}/projects/remind-me">View Details</a>
   </div>